 Be prepared for a child who was previously uninterested in breastfeeding to be suddenly very interested again; this may include children who were previously weaned!
 When your older child is adamant about breastfeeding when the baby nurses, you might find it easier to breastfeed them at the same time.
 Getting creative will be important to finding positions that work for you.
 Usually, it’s easiest to get the littlest child settled first.
 Using a pillow or lying on your side can enable you to have at least one hand free to help your older child get into position.
 Once baby is comfortably latched and feeding, you can help your older child find a comfortable spot or (depending on the age and skill of your older child) letting them get comfortably situated all by themselves.

-Possible positions include: older child and baby both straddling mom’s legs as she reclines (more information about laid-back breastfeeding here), older child in cradle position with baby lying on top in football hold, baby in cradle hold with older child kneeling or sitting next to mom, baby lying next to mom and older child sitting at mom’s back reaching over or lying on top of mom.
+Possible positions include: older child and baby both straddling mom’s legs as she reclines (more information about laid-back breastfeeding here), older child in cradle position with baby lying on top in the football hold, baby in cradle hold with older child kneeling or sitting next to mom, baby lying next to mom and older child sitting at mom’s back reaching over or lying on top of mom.

 Here are some more tips for juggling a newborn and toddler.